Logo

 847.925.6795

 Dr. Markenya L. Williams is an Assistant Professor in the Early Childhood & Education departments at Harper College, and she teaches Introduction to Education and Introduction to Early Childhood Education.
 Dr. Williams is a returning Justice, Equity, Diversity and Inclusion (JEDI) Faculty Fellow for the 2023 - 2024 academic year and she is also one of the inaugural JEDI Faculty Fellows in the Office of Diversity, Equity and Inclusion.
 As a JEDI Fellow, she leads and supports a range of departmental and institutional DEI initiatives.
-Dr. Williams also serves as the Chair of the DEI Shared Governance Committee and is a member of the Teaching & Learning Strategic Goal Team.
+Dr. Williams also serves as the Chair of the DEI Shared Governance Committee, a member of the Shared Governance Finance Committee and a member of the Teaching & Learning Strategic Goal Team.

 Dr. Williams is a Chicagoan with great Southside pride and has been an educator since 2005.
 Throughout her career, she has held multiple positions within the K-12 public sector and transitioned to higher education in 2021.
 Her research interests include: curriculum gaps in teacher education programs, the impact of equity-centered higher education leaders, racialized trauma and healing strategies and transformational DEI practices in higher education.